scipy/scipy/doc/source/dev/roadmap-detailed.rst

 An alternative (more ambitious, and unclear if it will materialize) plan is being worked on in https://github.com/pydata/sparse.
-To support that effort the plan in Scipy is that support for ``pydata/sparse`` in ``scipy.sparse.linalg`` and ``scipy.sparse.csgraph`` is mostly complete.
+To support that effort we aim to support PyData Sparse in all functions that accept sparse arrays.
+Support for ``pydata/sparse`` in ``scipy.sparse.linalg`` and ``scipy.sparse.csgraph`` is mostly complete.
-We aim to support PyData Sparse in all functions that accept sparse arrays.

 Regarding the different sparse matrix formats: there are a lot of them.
 These should be kept, but improvements/optimizations should go into CSR/CSC, which